 3. Results and Discussion

+The interaction between dormancy-breaking treatments and vernalization significantly affected SSI, CVG, and CVT (p < 0.05, Table 1).

 Table 1.
 Sprouting speed index, coefficient of velocity of sprouting, and coefficient of variation of time values in various treatment combinations